omareldahshoury/ROS2-Provenance-Recording/README.md

 python3 single_instance_prov_generator.py
 </pre>
-3) You can find the Prov Model files in the folder `ROS2Prov Model`
+3) You can find the Prov Model files in the folder `ROS2Prov Model` This file will take the information about the current running nodes, topics etc and generate the prov model based on it.

 To run the GUI:<br>
 1) cd to the directory where `GUI_prov.py` is located